hudazama/Audio/README.md

 I did a research on classifying psychological states (focusing on Major Depressive Disorder) based on voice for my Master's degree.
 Back then I used Matlab and focused more on analysing audio signals, extracting some audio features and classifying them using simple classifiers like Quadratic Disciminant Analysis (no Deep Learning stuff).
 Then I worked as an AI Engineer at a local drone company, focusing only on AI on computer vision.

-In short, this repo is dedicated to reignite my ❤️ towards Audio AI and more importantly, to help me recap some basic audio signal analysis concepts.
+In short, this repo is dedicated to help me recap some basic audio signal analysis concepts.
+Audio AI might be might be my next career direction ❤️.

 ### List of References
 1. https://librosa.github.io/librosa/